-If you are parking on a hill and you do not shift your transmission into PARK (P) properly, the weight of the vehicle may put too much force on the parking pawl in the transmission.
-You may find it difficult to pull the shift lever out of PARK (P).
-This is called "torque lock."
-To prevent torque lock, set the parking brake and then shift into PARK (P) properly before you leave the driver's seat.
-To find out how, see Shifting Into PARK (P) (Automatic Transmission) on page 2-33.
+Torque lock is when the weight of the vehicle puts too much force on the parking pawl in the transmission.
+This happens when parking on a hill and shifting the transmission into P (Park) is not done properly and then it is difficult to shift out of P (Park).
+To prevent torque lock, set the parking brake and then shift into P (Park).
+To find out how, see "Shifting Into P (Park)" listed previously.